mui/material-ui/ROADMAP.md

 ## Q&A with the v1 version

-The v1-beta version has matured, so we think that it's time to communicate more on this effort.
+The master version has matured, so we think that it's time to communicate more on this effort.
 The following Q&A is an attempt at answering some of your questions.

 ### Summarizing, what are our main problems with CSS?